+Writing
-CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant English language learning development.
-There will be differences between a student at the beginning of the phase and a student at the end of the phase.
-AGE-RELATED CONSIDERATIONS These students are starting to learn English.
-They can speak one or more languages/dialects other than English and have an age-appropriate level of print lite racy in their first language.
-They have had varying experiences of formal schooling and may be literate in their first language.
-In a familiar learning environment, they will begin to engage with simple language tasks of the curriculum, particularly with support from a speaker of their first language, and targeted contextual support (eg visuals and gestures).
-Learning a language requires intense concentration, and students are likely to tire when listening to and speaking English constantly.
-High levels of explicit teaching of specific EAL/D skills are required from both the specialist teacher and the classroom teacher.
-These students are capable of understanding the concepts of the curriculum for their year level.
-However, as they are new to learning in and about English, they will find it difficult to show achievement as described in the achievement standards for their year level, as these rely heavily on English language proficiency to convey content knowledge and understandings.
-While many of these characteristics are applicable to all students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
-They draw upon their first language literacy knowledge as they learn English.

-YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
-Learners at the beginning of this phase are new to written English, although they may have some experience in another language.
-In this phase, they begin to copy writing from the school environment and use beginning knowledge of English sounds and symbols to Learners at the beginning of this phase are new to written English, although they have some experience with writing in another language.
-In this phase, they begin to communicate simply in writing using a small Learners at the beginning of this phase begin to copy English words that they encounter in the classroom, but do so with limited understanding of what these represent.
-In this phase, they attempt to write for a range of basic classroom and personal purposes in
+CHARACTERISTICS OF THIS LEARNER GROUP Each phase describes a period of significant English language the beginning of the phase and a student at the end of the phase e learning development.
+There will be differences between a stud ase. lent at AGE-RELATED CONSIDERATIONS appropriate level of print literacy in their first language.
+They h in their first language.
+In a familiar learning environment, they particularly with support from a speaker of their first language language requires intense concentration, and students are lik- levels of explicit teaching of specific EAL/D skills are required students are capable of understanding the concepts of the cu one or more languages/dialects other than English and have an have had varying experiences of formal schooling and may be lite will begin to engage with simple language tasks of the curriculur , and targeted contextual support (eg visuals and gestures).
+Lear ely to tire when listening to and speaking English constantly.
+Hig from both the specialist teacher and the classroom teacher.
+The rriculum for their year level.
+However, as they are new to learning a described in the achievement standards for their year level content knowledge and understandings. all students beginning to learn English, older students will have more life experiences as well as more developed cognitive abilities and will understand print in their first language.
+They draw upon their first language literacy knowledge as they g in learn English.
+YEARS F - 2 YEARS 3 - 6 YEARS 7 - 10 Student progress can be monitored during the school year us placement on this continuum should be based on a body ability in one mode is not an indication of ability across a Learners at the beginning of this phase are new to written English, although they may have some experience in another language.
+In this phase, they begin to copy writing from the school environment and use beginning knowledge of English sounds and symbols to write and understand the concept of a word, and that speech can be written down, read and reread.
+Learners at the beginning of this phase are new to written English, although they have some experience with writing in another language.
+In this phase, they begin to communicate simply in writing using a small range of familiar words.
+Learners at the beginning of this phase begin to copy English words that they encounter in the classroom, but do so with limited understanding of what these represent.
+In this phase, they attempt to write for a range of basic classroom and personal purposes in short phrases, with limited grammatical accuracy and vocabulary.
+Students: Students: Students: • have inconsistent letter formation as they learn English letters, particularly if these are different from their first language • may communicate ideas through drawings, symbols and early writing attempts, and produce and copy symbols, letters, words, labels, lists and sentences may communicate ideas through drawings, symbols and early writing attempts, and produce and copy symbols, letters, words, labels, lists and sentences

-English as an Additional Language or Dialect: Teacher Resource EAL/D Learning Progression - View by Language Mode